hdlldh/nlp_spec/README.md

 **Week 1: [Sentiment with Neural Nets](3_sequence_models/Week_1/assignment/C3_W1_Assignment.ipynb)**

 - Train a neural network with GLoVe word embeddings to perform sentiment analysis of tweets
+- Labs:
+	- Introduction to Trax
+	- Classes and Subclasses
+	- Data Generators

 **Week 2: [Language Generation Models](3_sequence_models/Week_2/assignment/C3_W2_Assignment.ipynb)**

 - Generate synthetic Shakespeare text using a Gated Recurrent Unit (GRU) language model
+- Labs:
+	- Hidden State Activation
+	- Vanilla RNNS, GRUs and the scan function
+	- Working with JAX Numpy and Calculating Perplexity
+	- Creating a GRU model using Trax

 **Week 3: [Named Entity Recognition (NER)](3_sequence_models/Week_3/assignment/C3_W3_Assignment.ipynb)**

 - Train a recurrent neural network to perform NER using LSTMs with linear layers
+- Labs:
+	- Introduction to LSTM

 **Week 4: [Siamese Networks](3_sequence_models/Week_4/assignment/C3_W4_Assignment.ipynb)**

 - Use so-called ‘Siamese’ LSTM models to compare questions in a corpus and identify those that are worded differently but have the same meaning
+- Labs:
+	- Creating a Siamese Model using Trax
+	- Modified Triplet Loss
+	- Evaluate a Siamese Model

 ## Course 4: Attention Models in NLP